AudiTranscribe/AudiTranscribe/docs/setup/installing-auditranscribe.md

 ## Using An Installer

-### Windows
+{% tabs %}
+{% tab title="Windows" %}

 1. Head to the latest releases section.
-    - If there are no current releases, you may want to choose a pre-release version instead.
+2. If there are no current releases, you may want to choose a pre-release version instead.
-2. Under the downloads section, download the Windows installer.
+3. Under the downloads section, download the Windows installer.
-3. Unzip the installer package.
+4. Unzip the installer package.
 The package should contain one `.exe` file.
-4. Run the application.
+5. Run the application.
-    - It is highly likely that an alert like "Windows protected your PC" would pop up.
+    * It is highly likely that an alert like "Windows protected your PC" would pop up.
 This is normal, and is due to AudiTranscribe not being a recognized app yet.
-    - If you see such an alert, click on "More Info", and then click on "Run Anyway" at the bottom of the screen.
+    * If you see such an alert, click on "More Info", and then click on "Run Anyway" at the bottom of the screen.
-5. Follow the installation instructions.
+6. Follow the installation instructions.
-6. The application should be installed once completed.
+7. The application should be installed once completed.

-### macOS
+{% endtab %}

+{% tab title="macOS" %}

 1. Head to the latest releases section.
-    - If there are no current releases, you may want to choose a pre-release version instead.
+    * If there are no current releases, you may want to choose a pre-release version instead.
 2. Under the downloads section, download the macOS file.
 3. Unzip the installer package.
 The package should contain one `.dmg` file. **Do not open the `.dmg` file yet**.
 4. If you were to open the `.dmg` file now, it would likely be quarantined by Apple due to it lacking a proper signing